 On this record, McCartney writes with "rare openness" about his postwar childhood and his formative relationships with John Lennon and George Harrison before the 1960 birth of The Beatles.
 The press release suggests that while historians continue to examine these "quiet, unguarded days," McCartney visits them not as folklore, but as lived experience.

-The lead single itself is a beautiful, melancholic piece of music.
-It is quintessentially McCartney: a lovely descending piano melody layered with rich vocal harmonies.
-It acts as an autobiographical prequel to the greatest story in music history; it transports the listener back to the era of "smoky bars and cheap guitars."
-The production, stripped of any modern artifice, allows his voice to sit front and centre: it is a voice that has naturally weathered, yet it retains that distinctive, melodic lilt that has defined popular music for over sixty years.
+The lead single is a beautifully melancholic piece: classic McCartney, with a descending piano melody and rich vocal harmonies.
+Serving as an autobiographical prequel to the greatest story in music history, it transports the listener to an era of "smoky bars and cheap guitars."
+The production is stripped down, focusing on his naturally weathered yet still distinctive melodic voice, which has defined popular music for over 60 years.

 “Nothing ever stays, nothing comes to mind, no one can embrace the days we left behind.”